barty-s/windsurf-session-log/TESTING.md

 - Delete Success Message wasn't displaying - found tutorial on how to create a Delete Message

 ## Supported Screens and Browsers

+- Using the Google Chrome Simulateur-Mobile extension, the app was tested on the following devices:

+  - Samsung Galaxy Fold
+  - Xiaomi 12
+  - iPhone X
+  - iPad Air 4 (showed issues with responsiveness of the main image on index.html)
+  - MacBook Air

+- The app was tested on the following browsers:

+  - Safari
+  - Chrome
+  - Firefox
+  - Edge